hotwax/oms-documentation/oms-documentation-int/hotwax/api/inventory/bopis-check-inventory.md

-# BOPIS Check Inventory API Documentation
+# BOPIS Check Inventory API

 ## Overview
 The BOPIS (Buy Online, Pick-up In Store) Check Inventory API allows you to retrieve stock details for products at specific locations.
 By calling the `/checkBopisInventory` endpoint with the POST method, you can check the availability of BOPIS inventory.